 You've probably heard of grass fed beef.
 And you might have even encountered products or labels boasting grass fed chicken.
 But here's the truth: the term grass fed chicken is a misnomer, and we want to set the record straight.

-The Natural Diet of Chickens
+The Natural Diet for Chickens

-When chickens are allowed to roam freely on the pasture, as they do at Acabonac, their day consists of pecking and scratching the ground, searching for bugs, seeds, and small worms.
+When chickens are allowed to roam freely on the pasture, as they do at Acabonac Farms, their day consists of pecking and scratching the ground, searching for bugs, seeds, and small worms.
 They'll occasionally nibble on green shoots and leaves, but it's these proteins - the bugs and worms - that form a significant part of their diet.

 The insects that chickens eat are essential for their nutrition.
 They provide chickens with the necessary proteins, fats, and other nutrients that they could never get from grass alone.
 This diverse diet is what gives our pasture raised chicken its distinctive flavor, texture, and enhanced nutritional profile.

-Beyond the insects, worms and grass found on our pastures, our chickens always have non GMO grain based feed available to supplement their diets.
+Beyond the insects, worms and grass found on our pastures, our chickens always have non-GMO grain based feed available to supplement their diets.
 Even though our pastures offer a bounty of forage, there are still nutritional gaps that need to be filled to ensure the chicken's health.
 Chicken feed is specially formulated to provide a well-rounded diet, supplying essential nutrients that might be limited or inconsistent in natural forage.

 Supplemental feeding also helps reduce pressure on the pasture.
 If our chickens were entirely reliant on foraging, they could overwork the pasture, leading to depletion of resources.
 Supplementing with feed reduces the pressure on the land, allowing it to regenerate and sustain itself.

-What Should You Look for Instead?
+What Should You Look for When Buying Chicken?

 Rather than looking for grass fed labels when buying chicken, it's more accurate and informative to look for pasture raised chicken, like the chicken we raise at Acabonac.
 This provides a clearer picture of the living conditions and diets of the chickens.

 Pasture-raised means that the chickens were raised on a pasture and have access to their natural diet.
 This not only ensures a better quality of life for the birds but also results in meat that's richer in certain nutrients, like omega-3 fatty acids, due to this natural diet.
+Understanding how to cook pasture-raised chicken can help you maximize these nutritional benefits and enjoy the enhanced flavors that come from their varied diet.